 Account Link Extension

-The Account Link extension prompts users that may have created a second account by mistake to link the new account with their old one on their first login.
-The user may choose to either link the two accounts or keep them separate if it was intentional.
+The Account Link extension prompts users that may have created a second account by mistake to link the new account with their old one upon their first login.
+The user may choose to either link the two accounts or keep them separate if creating the second account was intentional.

 We recommend changing the name of the default application used for the extension to something descriptive and easy to read for your customers, like

 Account Linking, since it will appear on the Login Page when they authenticate their primary account.